segmentio/segment-docs/README.md

 ## Makefile commands

-- docs: locally builds the docs and serves the static content via a Docker container running nginx
+- `docs`: locally builds the docs and serves the static content via a Docker container running nginx
-- build: Builds the site docs.
+- `build`: Builds the site docs.
 Used by CI to publish the docs to staging and production
-- nav: Rebuilds the entire nav datafile based on the current doc structure.
+- `nav`: Rebuilds the entire nav datafile based on the current doc structure.
 This is destructive and should not be used unless absolutely necessary.
-- catalog: Pulls in the latest catalog data from the Platform API and saves it in the respective data files.
+- `catalog`: Pulls in the latest catalog data from the Platform API and saves it in the respective data files.
 Requires an API key saved in .env
-- env: for when you're first getting set up: installs bundler, and installs the deps for the repo.
+- `env`: for when you're first getting set up: installs bundler, and installs the deps for the repo.
-- seed: copies all example data files out of the `_templates` directory and puts them in the `_data` directory.
+- `seed`: copies all example data files out of the `_templates` directory and puts them in the `_data` directory.
-- clean: runs `jekyll clean` locally
+- `clean`: runs `jekyll clean` locally
-- deps: re-runs `bundle install` locally.
+- `deps`: re-runs `bundle install` locally.
-- dev: runs `jekyll serve` locally with incremental builds.
+- `dev`: runs `jekyll serve` locally with incremental builds.
 Useful when updating CSS, JS, or content and you don't want to rebuild everytime.

 - docker-clean: runs a `jekyll clean` on a docker host.
 - docker-deps: runs `bundle install` on a docker host.